By Camille Dubuis-Welch published

 27. Use light reflecting tricks

 Think about your paving ideas to make a garden feel bigger.
 Light coloured natural stone and porcelain pavers can help create the sensation of space in a small area by making it feel lighter and brighter.

 Painting walls with pale exterior masonry paint works in the same way to enhance a cramped space.
-Try incorporating one of the best garden mirrors into your design too.
+Try incorporating one of these garden mirrors into your design too.
 These will bounce light around to create the illusion that a garden is more spacious.
 Surrounding them with plants adds to the magic by introducing movement in the reflections.

 28. Go wild and plant your own jungle